Skip to main content

 Filters

-You can also add Filters to your data by expanding the Filters section in the configuration panel or clicking on the Filters button in the toolbar above the canvas.
-Filters that are created in the Chart Builder are hidden from End Users.
+You can add filters to your data by expanding the Filters section in the configuration panel or selecting Filters in the toolbar above the canvas.
+Filters that are created in the Chart Builder are hidden from end users.
 These types of filters can’t be edited or interacted with in the view mode.
-For more information, see Filters.